kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 <br />
 <br />

 Most importantly, she was sad.
 Sorrow found her when she was young.
 A fanciful condition for experiencing something more meaningful than ruthless monotony.
 Tumblr normalized and held space for tragic glamor, peeling back the veneer of curated perfection to reveal a hardened romantic.
 Flower crowns with thorns.
 She wanted love but didn’t have anything close to it.
 Always knew the villain was the true hero of the story.
 Believed broken things were more beautiful.
 Could cut open her insecurities and never stop bleeding.

-She didn’t have many reasons for sadness (but hers; and that of the world), though it was closer to being more alive.
+She didn’t have many reasons for sadness (but hers; and that of the world); she still thought it was closer to being more alive outside than dead inside.
 She envied the self-esteem and security that came so easily for others enamored with real life.
 The joy and contentment of having it all.
 So she sought it elsewhere, and the desire for self-destruction became teen girl agency.
 They could ugly cry in the dark and crave violence as satisfaction.
 Internalization as resistance against external pressure, wielded in sad song lyrics and brooding quotes.
 This is the language of angst, translated into verses of internet poetry.
 I loved all these things too, and still do.

 <br />
 <br />